-While many psychosocial interventions used in social work practice have strong research evidence supporting their efficacy, a surprising number do not, potentially resulting in harmful outcomes.
+Although many psychosocial interventions used in social work practice have strong research evidence supporting their efficacy, a surprising number do not, potentially resulting in harmful outcomes.
 In this book, the authors cast a critical eye on the reality of commonly used scientific and pseudoscientific practices in social work today.
 Stressing the need for separating research-based practices from those not supported by adequate levels of evidence, they examine the scientific and pseudoscientific bases for popular social work interventions used in a variety of treatment settings.

+The text examines the misuse of legitimate research and describes how social work education training can and should discourage pseudoscience.
 The concluding chapter describes pathways through which social work practice can become more firmly grounded in contemporary scientific research.
-With the aim of promoting critical thinking among social work students and practitioners regarding the research behind popular interventions, this engaging book will be of value for courses in critical thinking and EBP and useful for all social work students and practitioners.
+This engaging book is intended for courses in critical thinking and evidence-based practice and is a valuable resource for all social work students and practitioners.

 Key Features: